 That's a small bump over the S10's 6.1" AMOLED screen, but we doubt the S20 will be that much larger.
 However, the S20 Ultra will be quite the hefty phone thanks to the beefy battery, large 6.9-inch display, and the 5X/10X periscope camera setup that will be making the cut.
 Meanwhile, the S20+ will act as a neat middle-ground between the Galaxy S20 and the S20 Ultra: with a 6.7" display, it will introduce a big increase over the 6.4" Galaxy S10+.

 However, the big change in the display section will be not display size itself, but refresh rate.
-The current industry standard of 60Hz for display refresh rate is about to get trumped on the next Galaxy generation and effectively doubled to 120Hz for a buttery-smooth experience that should be way more noticeable and useful than the middle gap of 90Hz, found on some devices like the OnePlus 7
+The current industry standard of 60Hz for display refresh rate is about to get trumped on the next Galaxy generation and effectively doubled to 120Hz for a buttery-smooth experience that should be way more noticeable and useful than the middle gap of 90Hz, found on some devices like the OnePlus 7 and OnePlus 7 Pro.

 In terms of hardware, the Galaxy S20 series can be summarized with one word - more.
 We will be getting more of everything, including chipsets, memory, storage, and most importantly, battery life.
 Powered by the next-gen Snapdragon 865, 12GB of RAM as the base minimum, and hopefully 256GB of storage, the new Galaxies are unlikely to leave you longing for more.